ibm-cloud-docs/quantum-computing/overview.md

 With Qiskit Runtime, we are introducing a new set of interfaces, in the form of primitive programs, to expand on how users run jobs on quantum computers.

 The existing Qiskit interface to backends (`backend.run()`) was designed to accept a list of circuits and return counts for every job.
-Over time, it became clear that users have diverse purposes for quantum cov -mputing, and therefore the ways in which they define the requirements for their computing jobs are expanding.
+Over time, it became clear that users have diverse purposes for quantum computing, and therefore the ways in which they define the requirements for their computing jobs are expanding.
 Therefore, their results also look different.

 For example, an algorithm researcher and developer cares about information beyond counts; they are more focused on efficiently calculating quasiprobabilities and expectation values of observables.